SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Foreign Currency Transactions and Translation

-We translate assets and liabilities of foreign entities to U.S. dollars, where the local currency is the functional currency, at year-end exchange rates.
-We translate income and expenses to U.S. dollars using weighted-average exchange rates for the year.
+We translate assets and liabilities of foreign entities to U.S. dollars, where the local currency is the functional currency, at month-end exchange rates.
+We translate income and expenses to U.S. dollars using weighted-average exchange rates.
 We record adjustments resulting from translation in a separate component of accumulated other comprehensive loss (AOCL) and include the adjustments in net income only upon sale, loss of controlling financial interest or liquidation of the underlying foreign investment.

 Foreign currency transaction gains and losses are included in current net income.
-For foreign entities where the U.S. dollar is the functional currency, including those operating in highly inflationary economies when applicable, we remeasure non-monetary balances and the related income statement using historical exchange rates.
-We include in income the resulting gains and losses, including the effect of derivatives in our Consolidated Statements of Income, which combined with transaction gains and losses amounted to a net loss of $12 million, $18 million and $6 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+For foreign entities where the U.S. dollar is the functional currency, including those operating in highly inflationary economies when applicable, we remeasure non-monetary balances and the related income statement amounts using historical exchange rates.
+We include the resulting gains and losses in income, including the effect of derivatives in our Consolidated Statements of Net Income, which combined with transaction gains and losses amounted to a net loss of $8 million and a net gain of $2 million and $4 million for the years ended December 31, 2022, 2021 and 2020, respectively.

 Fair Value Measurements